 In this story, Peppa Pig goes to the pool with her parents and younger brother, George.
 Their mother and father provide plenty of encouragement for getting in the pool.
 Later Peppa Pig swims with her friend and discovers how much fun it is to play with a friend at the pool.

 During the story, children learn about visiting a swimming pool and wearing armbands.
-Blow-up armbands are toys and should not be used without constant, close supervision.
+Blow-up armbands are not toys and should not be used without constant, close supervision.
 The book gives parents a chance to talk about water safety and the difference between toys and approved flotation devices.

 Froggy is relatable to children who struggle to overcome their fear.
 With encouragement, practice, and a few good tunes, Froggy becomes a great swimmer.